BitcoinChatt/BitcoinChatt.github.io/themes/main/content/_index.md

 <center>

-<b>July 18th:</b> Our Founder, Jason Sellers, will host an "Intro to Bitcoin" workshop at <a target="_blank" href="https://maps.app.goo.gl/bcLkLFozL6LHV82p9">the Chattery</a> on Monday, August 11th, from 6-8pm.
+<b>July 18th:</b> Bitcoin Chatt's organizer, Jason Sellers, will host an "Intro to Bitcoin" workshop at <a target="_blank" href="https://maps.app.goo.gl/bcLkLFozL6LHV82p9">the Chattery</a> on Monday, August 11th, from 6-8pm.
 If you're new to Bitcoin and want to learn how it works, this is the place to be!
 There are a limited number of seats available, so register <a target="_blank" href="https://thechattery.org/classes/introduction-to-bitcoin">here</a> before the class fills up!

 <br>